MultiSafepay/docs/content/faq/getting-started/test-payment-details.md

 ## iDEAL QR

-Test details are unavailable for iDEAL QR, therefore it is not possible process test transactions.
-Although, you will still be able to place test payments in the [Live environment](https://merchant.multisafepay.com/)
+Testing is currently not supported for the iDEAL QR payment method.
+Although, you can place test payments in the [Live environment](https://merchant.multisafepay.com/)

 ## ING Home'Pay